-Criminal Defense in Utah
+Criminal Defense Expertise in Utah

-After a criminal accusation, it is important to seek out the services of an experienced criminal defense attorney.
-The attorneys at Brown, Bradshaw & Moffat, LLP, with offices in Salt Lake City and Beaver, UT, represent clients charged with a variety of misdemeanor and felony offenses prosecuted throughout the state.
+If you’re accused of a crime, it is important to seek out the services of an experienced criminal defense attorney quickly.
+The attorneys at Brown, Bradshaw & Moffat in Salt Lake City represent clients charged with a variety of misdemeanor and felony offenses prosecuted throughout the state.
+Call (801) 532-5297 today to discuss your case.

 Types of Criminal Offenses in Utah

+In Utah, criminal offenses are classified in three categories: Infractions, Misdemeanors, and Felonies.
 The category of the crime is described in the Utah Code or the appropriate city or county code.
 For the most part, the criminal statutes specify how the crime is classified.

 In Utah, an infraction is a minor offense punishable by a fine only of up to $750.
 Examples of infractions include city traffic violations and some disorderly conduct offenses.